MehulGS/Habit-Tracker/README.md

 # Fitness_Tracker_App

 ## Overview
 Habit Tracker is a web application designed to help users log their workouts, track their progress, set Habit goals, and view detailed statistics.
-Admins can manage user accounts, create fitness programs, and analyze user activity.
-The application features user authentication and data visualization, providing a user-friendly experience for fitness enthusiasts.
+Admins can manage user accounts, create Habit programs, and analyze user activity.
+The application features user authentication and data visualization, providing a user-friendly experience for Habit enthusiasts.